What was Anaheim’s interim emergency shelter?

-As an industrial building, it works for a very short period of time and helps us address an urgent need for shelter space.
+As an industrial building, it worked for a very short period of time and helped us address an urgent need for shelter space.

 We heard the same concerns before opening Bridges at Kraemer Place, a county-run shelter in industrial east Anaheim.

 Those concerns have not been realized.
-Just as with Kraemer, this site will operate under strict security and management.
+Just as with Kraemer, this site operated under strict security and management.

-We have too much invested in the Platinum Triangle and will ensure this is a good neighbor.
+We have too much invested in the Platinum Triangle and we ensured the shelter was a good neighbor.

 - 24-hour security, both inside and out